 Improved Business Reputation: Companies with low turnover rates that are increasingly regarded as healthy places to work enjoy increasingly better reputations.
 Potential hirees won’t be put off by rumors of a negative work environment or by disgruntled employees who leave poor reviews on Glassdoor.
 Good reputations often help businesses grow and expand with customers as well because consumers want to support companies that care about their employees.
 The opposite is usually true for businesses that do not treat their staff well, which can ultimately result in company losses.

 More Revenue: Research has shown that employee wellness initiatives have at least a 2:1 ROI.
 That is, for every dollar spent on employee wellness, companies typically see at least twice as much return on that investment.
 This is due to many of the reasons discussed above, such as improved productivity, innovation, fewer sick days taken, less time spent in interpersonal conflict, and a better reputation, which leads to more customers and recruiting top talent.

+According to the APA, three out of five employees cited severe work-related stress, motivation issues, low energy levels, and minimal interest in their work.
 Fractional Chief Wellness Officers are here to break work cycles that result in employee burnout and unhealthy working environments.
 By prioritizing mental and emotional wellness, CWOs add something fresh and fun to the workforce that reduces burnout and creates healthier, happier employees.
 Healthier, happier work environments will hopefully become the “new normal,” as more and more companies opt to bring in Chief Wellness Officers.